pret/pokegold/INSTALL.md

 # NOTICE

-Currently the repository requires prebuilt copies of Pokémon Gold and Pokémon Silver.
-You can find their MD5sums in README.md.
-Due to legal issues, we are unable to provide direct links to these ROMs, but a quick Google search should point you in the right direction.
+Currently building requires that you provide a base ROM for each version.
+You can find the md5 for each version in [README.md](README.md) to confirm you have the right one.

-You will need to rename the GOLD ROM to **baserom-gold.gbc** and the SILVER ROM to **baserom-silver.gbc** in order to build the respective version of the game.
+You will need to rename the Gold ROM to **baserom-gold.gbc** and the Silver ROM to **baserom-silver.gbc** in order to build the respective version.

 # Linux